I Want To...

-As the director of media relations and public affairs for Johns Hopkins Medicine, Kim Hoppe, M.A. oversees strategic media interaction and integrated external institutional communications in addition to managing the media relations and public affairs team.
-She is responsible for increasing awareness for Johns Hopkins Medicine research, education, and patient care and developing a system-wide proactive media communication plan and implementing crisis communication management.
+As the director of public relations and corporate communications for Johns Hopkins Medicine, Kim Hoppe, M.A. oversees strategic media interaction and integrated external institutional communications in addition to managing the public relations and corporate communications team.
+She is responsible for increasing awareness for Johns Hopkins Medicine, managing and monitoring issues, implementing crisis communication management and developing a system-wide proactive media communication plan.

 Prior to this position, Kim spent nine years as associate director of communications and public affairs for Johns Hopkins Children's Center, where she was managing the media relations, video production and special event coordination for the hospital.
 A journalist for nearly ten years, Kim was a senior news producer, medical news producer, and newsroom manager at the Baltimore CBS and ABC television affiliates and a coordinating producer at Maryland Public Television.
 Over the years, Kim has received several Tellys, a nomination for an Emmy and an award of merit from the Society for Healthcare Strategy and Market Development.